KIDS FIRST PROJECT

 Safety in my Online Neighbourhood

-The power of the internet allows students to experience and visit places they might not be able to see in person.
-But, just like travelling in the real world, it’s important to be safe when travelling online.
-On this virtual field trip, kids can practice staying safe in online adventures.
-Through this presentation, students will learn to always ask their parent or teacher first before doing things online, only talk to people they know as well as hot to stick to places on the internet that are just right for them.
+The power of the internet allows students to experience places they might not be able to see in person.
+But, just like traveling across the globe, it’s important to be safe when traveling online.
+On this virtual field trip, kids can practice staying safe when they’re adventuring online.

 Grade 1